fuzzylogicxx/fuzzylogic/posts/leaving-facebook-while-retaining-social-connections.md

 ---
-title: "Leaving Facebook, while retaining social connections"
+title: Leaving Facebook, while retaining social connections
 description: Thoughts
 date: 2020-10-03 09:48:00
-draft: true
 tags:
   - entry
   - facebook
   - socialmedia
+draft: true
 ---
 This is still in draft.

+“or breaking out of habitual facebook use"
 ---

 This is still in draft.